-In addition, this approach permits the automatic generation of base language memories as well as translation memories, as it will be outlined in the next section.
-In the case of MT deployment, it fosters the necessary communication between MT providers/developers and MT users (cf. [Schütz & Nübel, 1998]).
+In addition, this approach permits the automatic generation of base language memories that are complaint with a set of defined quality rules (from spelling to style) as well as rule-compliant translation memories, as it will be outlined in the next section.
+In the case of a machine translation (MT) employment, it fosters the necessary communication between MT providers/developers and MT users (cf. [Schütz & Nübel, 1998]).

-4 Applying the Quality Model to MT
+Applying the Quality Model to MT

-4.1 Setting up of Process
+Setting up the Process